pointfreeco/swift-snapshot-testing/README.md

 ## Learn More

-SnapshotTesting was written using [witness-oriented programming](https://www.pointfree.co/episodes/ep39-witness-oriented-library-design).
+SnapshotTesting was designed with [witness-oriented programming](https://www.pointfree.co/episodes/ep39-witness-oriented-library-design).

-These concepts (and more) are explored thoroughly in a series of episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and Swift hosted by [Brandon Williams](https://github.com/mbrandonw) and [Stephen Celis](https://github.com/stephencelis).
+This concept (and more) are explored thoroughly in a series of episodes on [Point-Free](https://www.pointfree.co), a video series exploring functional programming and Swift hosted by [Brandon Williams](https://github.com/mbrandonw) and [Stephen Celis](https://github.com/stephencelis).

-The ideas for this library were explored in the following episodes:
+Witness-oriented programming was explored in the following episodes:

 - [Episode 33](https://www.pointfree.co/episodes/ep33-protocol-witnesses-part-1): Protocol Witnesses: Part 1
 - [Episode 34](https://www.pointfree.co/episodes/ep34-protocol-witnesses-part-1): Protocol Witnesses: Part 2